 While improving your credit score might be the primary goal of making multiple credit card payments, there's another benefit.
 Depending on how your credit card issuer calculates your finance charge, you may save interest by sending more than one credit card payment throughout the month.
 For example, with the average daily balance method, you'll pay a lower finance charge by sending a payment earlier in the billing cycle.

 Reducing your balance earlier in the billing cycle frees up additional credit, and gives you more freedom to spend.
-It is helpful if you have a low credit limit or you're planning a large purchase, or you want to rack up additional rewards on your credit card.
-If you're trying to earn a signup bonus, for example, multiple credit card payments may be necessary, so you can make enough purchases to meet the spending requirements for the bonus.
+It is helpful if you have a low credit limit, if you're planning a large purchase, or if you want to rack up additional rewards on your credit card.
+If you're trying to earn a signup bonus, for example, multiple credit card payments may be necessary so you can make enough purchases to meet the spending requirements for the bonus.